Configuring Scan Targets

 Web Scan Verification

 Web scan verification is a 3 step process.

 - Download the unique verification file assigned to your new scan target.

 - Upload the verification file to the root of the site (using FTP for example).

-- From the configuration of the scan target in Acunetix OVS, click on 'Verify Ownership' to complete the verification process.
+- From the configuration of the scan target in Acunetix Online, click on 'Verify Ownership' to complete the verification process.

-Note: The verification file needs to be kept in the root of the site, since Acunetix OVS will check for the verification file each time it scans the server.
+Note: The verification file needs to be kept in the root of the site, since Acunetix Online will check for the verification file each time it scans the server.

 Network Scan Verification

 - For network scans you will need to verify the authenticity of your account details, and request verification of your account details by an Acunetix representative.